Lillian Wald: Personal life

-Wald never married.
-She maintained her closest relationships and attachments with women.
-Correspondence reveals that Wald felt closest to at least two of her companions, homemaking author Mabel Hyde Kittredge and lawyer and theater manager Helen Arthur.
-Ultimately, however, Wald was more engaged in her work with Henry Street than in any relationship.
-In regard to Wald's relationships, author Clare Coss writes that Wald "remained in the end forever elusive.
+Wald established a close community of women at Henry Street with whom she had both romantic and platonic relationships.
+She had two romantic relationships, one with lawyer Helen Arthur and another with economist and social worker Mabel Hyde Kittredge, who helped Wald initiate a public-school lunch program.
+Historian Blanche Wiesen Cook has written about Wald’s love letters, the relationships at Henry Street Settlement, and the self-described terms the women used for their relationships that moved between friendship and romantic, referring to each other as “steadies” and “crushes”.
+Author Clare Coss writes that Wald "remained in the end forever elusive.
 She preferred personal independence, which allowed her to move quickly, travel freely and act boldly."
 Wald's personal life and focus on independence were evident in her devotion to the Settlement and improving public health.

 Later life

 She died of a cerebral hemorrhage on September 1, 1940.
 A rabbi conducted a memorial service at Henry Street's Neighborhood Playhouse.
 A private service was also held at Wald's home.
 A few months later, at Carnegie Hall, over 2,000 people gathered at a tribute to Wald that included messages delivered by the president, governor, and mayor.
 She was interred at Mount Hope Cemetery in Rochester.